iann0036/tf-cfn-provider/docs/providers/telefonicaopencloud/ComputeBmsServerV2.md

 `Region` - (Optional) The region in which to create the bms server instance.
 If omitted, the `Region` argument of the provider is used.
 Changing this creates a new bms server.

-`Name` - (Required unless `Uuid` or `Port` is provided) The human-readable name of the network.
-Changing this creates a new bms server.

 `ImageId` - (Optional; Required if `ImageName` is empty.)
 Changing this creates a new bms server.

 `ImageName` - (Optional; Required if `ImageId` is empty.)
 The name of the desired image for the bms server.
 Changing this creates a new bms server.